 The Lions Foundation, South Africa

 In May 2015 Masrya and Nero were the first lions to move from Stichting Leeuw to South Africa, followed in May 2016 by Asali, Nala and Tristan.
 In 2017, Bruno and Omar followed.
-In 2018, the lionesses Ziera, Mahli and Nora were relocated and we hope to match them with Bruno and Omar.
+In 2018, the lionesses Ziera, Mahli and Nora were relocated.
 These lionesses never actually lived at Stichting Leeuw, but moved straight on to South-Africa after a short quarantine period on Landgoed Hoenderdaell.
 In 2019 Hugo and Ambra and Simba & Isolde were relocated.